Ordinarily available provision (schools)

 • Small group/ nurture group activities to support personal, social, and emotional development.

-• A range of differentiated opportunities for social and emotional development e.g., buddy systems, friendship strategies, circle time Restorative approaches.
+• A range of differentiated opportunities for social and emotional development e.g., buddy systems, friendship strategies, circle time restorative approaches.

 Difficulties following and accepting adult direction.